Losant/losant-rest-js/docs/integrations.md

-# Subscriptions Actions
+# Integrations Actions

-Details on the various actions that can be performed on the Subscriptions resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Integrations resource, including the expected parameters and the potential responses.

 ##### Contents